Continuum percolation in high dimensions: Abstract

 \section{Abstract}

-Consider a Boolean model $\Sigma$ in $\R^d$, where the centers are given by a homogeneous Poisson point process with intensity $\lambda$ and the radii of distinct balls are i.i.d. \ with common distribution $\nu$.
-Some numerical simulations and some heuristic arguments suggest that the critical covered volume $c^c_d(\nu)$, which is the proportion of space covered by $\Sigma$ at critical intensity, may be minimal when $\nu$ is a Dirac measure.
+Consider a Boolean model $\Sigma$ in $\R^d$.
+The centers are given by a homogeneous Poisson point process with intensity $\lambda$ and the radii of distinct balls are i.i.d.\ with common distribution $\nu$.
+The critical covered volume is the proportion of space covered by $\Sigma$ when the intensity $\lambda$ is critical for percolation.
+Previous numerical simulations and heuristic arguments suggest that the critical covered volume may be minimal when $\nu$ is a Dirac measure.

+In this paper, we prove that it is not the case at least in high dimension.
+To establish this result we study the asymptotic behaviour, as $d$ tends to infinity, of the critical covered volume.
+It appears that, in contrast to what happens in the constant radii case studied by Penrose, geometrical dependencies do not always vanish in high dimension.